Owain Glyndŵr: Daughters

 Upon Owain's disappearance and death, his eldest (oldest child with descendants) daughter Alice came to be known as the Lady of Glyndyfrdwy and Cynllaith, and heiress de jure of the Principalities of Powys, South Wales and Gwynedd.
 During 1431, she successfully went to court in Meirionydd to regain her inheritance as the heiress of Sycharth in Glyndyfrdwy against John, Earl of Somerset, who had been granted Owain's forfeited lands by the King of England in 1400.
 Alice's descendants married into the Scudamore family and her direct descendant John Lucy Scudamore married the daughter of Harford Jones-Brydges in the early 19th century, and whose daughter in 1852 married the son of Edward Lucas from the Castleshane estate in Ireland.
 Another daughter, Jane, married Henry, Lord Grey de Ruthin without issue.
 Then, Janet married into the noble family of Croft Castle in Herefordshire, whose descendants today are titled the Croft Baronets.
 Whilst Margaret married a knight from Monnington, also in Herefordshire.

 Illegitimate

-Glyndŵr's illegitimate children with other women included Ieuan, Myfanwy and Gwenllian, whilst it is debated whether his son David was born out of wedlock.
-Ieuan became Glyndŵr's only male descendant to have children.
+Owain's illegitimate children with other women included Ieuan, Myfanwy and Gwenllian, whilst it is debated whether his son David was born out of wedlock.
+Ieuan became Owain's only male descendant to have children.
 Like his other illegitimate kin, they remained in Wales and married locally into Welsh families.
 Gwenllian became the wife of Philip ab Rhys ab Cenarth, and died near St Harmon in Powys (Radnorshire).

-Family poem

-Iolo Goch wrote of Glyndŵr's wife, Margaret: